fano2458/MNIST-Classification-using-LibTorch/README.md

     C++: Compile and run the C++ code following the instructions for your specific compiler and Torch setup.

 Note: Training times may vary depending on your hardware.

-Further Exploration:

-    Experiment with different hyperparameters (learning rate, batch size, etc.) to improve performance.
-    Try different CNN architectures and compare their accuracy.
-    Explore techniques for data augmentation to improve model generalization.

-This repository provides a starting point for implementing a custom CNN model for MNIST handwritten digit recognition.
-Feel free to modify and extend the code for further exploration and learning.